-Here are guidelines to help you maintain healthy teeth and gums.
+Here are oral hygiene recommended best practices to help you maintain a strong, healthy smile.

 Brush Teeth Twice Daily with Fluoride Toothpaste for Two Minutes